tancheng/CGRA-Flow/README.md

 CGRA-Flow requires Python3.7.

-Refer to the build [scripts](https://github.com/tancheng/CGRA-Flow/blob/master/.github/workflows/main.yml) or look into specific repo for the installation.
+Refer to the build [scripts](https://github.com/tancheng/CGRA-Flow/blob/master/.github/workflows/main.yml) or look into specific repo for the manual installation if you don't want to use docker.

 Execution